 Employers are required to 50% of salary for the first 15 days of sick leave.
 The rate increases to 100% in the case of hospitalization or after the 16th day of sickness.

-Pregnant employees are allowed to take 14 weeks’ maternity leave at full pay.
+Pregnant employees are allowed to take 14 consecutive weeks’ maternity leave at full pay.
 Employees must take at least one week’s leave before childbirth.
 Maternity benefits are paid by social security fund.